KOlofinmoyin/instagram/README.md

 As a Web visitor
 So that I can display my photos
 I want to create a New post

+As a Web visitor
+So that I can focus on an  image
+I want to view a single  post
 ```

 ### Mockup